mgutz/dat/README.md

 #### Interpolation and Text

-This benchmarks compares the performance of interpolation against database/sql when text of varying length.
+This benchmarks compares the performance of interpolation against `database/sql` with text having varying length.

 128, 512, 4K, 8K, 64K are number of bytes